-After construction is over, there would be certain restrictions on future development and on height of trees along the width of the corridor (per guidelines - IS 5613/MoEFCC, GoI Circular 7-25/2012-FC dated 5th May 2014) for the owners of the land parcels which get intersected.
+After construction is over, there would be certain restrictions on future development and on height of trees along the width of the corridor (as per guidelines - IS 5613/MoEFCC, GoI Circular 7-25/2012-FC dated 5th May 2014) for the owners of the land parcels which get intersected.
 At the points where the transmission towers are to be set up, the right of the land for about 22 sq m of land would be obtained by JSUNL, though farmers can continue to pursue agricultural activities within the footprint, without causing any physical damage to the tower structure.
 Future access to the corridor can be sought by JSUNL for transmission line maintenance and subject to any damages to crops/property caused by such activity being compensated.

-The baseline studies have profiled the environmental and social conditions along the transmission line (TL) alignment, covering in general a buffer distance of 500 m on either side of the RoW and up to 10 kms where any significant environmental sensitivity is identified.
+The baseline studies have profiled the environmental and social conditions along the 3 transmission line (TA) alignments (Irba -Ramgarh, Irba- Ratu and Irba - Kanke), covering in general a buffer distance of 500 m on either side of the RoW and up to 10 kms where any significant environmental sensitivity is identified.
 The studies were designed to collect information from secondary sources and to obtain primary information through site visits and consultations with local communities and other related stakeholders.
 Overall, the baseline is reflective of the environmental and social landscape of the districts through which the alignment would pass.
-Corridor specific environmental and social baseline for the TL alignment is described below:
+Corridor specific environmental and social baseline for each of the transmission lines described below: